Chapter Thirty Seven IV

 Janah, “We’re going about this backwards.
 Daphne, go to the house, turn the exterior lighting timer back on.
 Take Nikko and both of you stay out of sight.
 Chan and I will be there in the morning in a van with a bunch of remodeling equipment.
 We’re going to search the house until we find out whatever it is someone wants so bad.
 Then we’ll know what to do.”

 Janah calls the Society and has them deliver the van and enough tools to build a house.
 They also supply a remodeling permit to slap on the front door.
-There are fairly restrictive building codes in the neighborhood and Janah doesn’t want nosy neighbors deciding to call the county to find out if the professor has the appropriate permits to do whatever it is he’s having done.
+There are fairly restrictive building codes in the neighborhood and Janah doesn’t want nosy neighbors deciding to call the county to find out if the professor has the appropriate permits to do whatever he’s having done.
 She also got the original plans, and the plans for what had been done when the house was remodeled ten years earlier, after the murder.

 She asks them to find out a few more details, where are the relatives of the couple?
 Who are they?